abelcarreras/python-novice-inflammation/reference.md

 :   A two-part notation used in many programming languages
     in which `thing.component` refers to the `component` belonging to `thing`.

+EAFP
+:   Easier to ask for forgiveness than permission.
+This common Python coding style assumes
+    the existence of valid keys or attributes and catches exceptions if the assumption proves false.
+This clean and fast style is characterized by the presence of many try and except statements.
+The technique contrasts with the LBYL style common to many other languages such as C.

 empty string
 :   A character string containing no characters,
     often thought of as the "zero" of text.